rhysmeister/golang-cmd-line-apps-book/mdp/README.md

 # Example Markdown File

-This is ab example Markdown file to test the preview tool
+This is an example Markdown file to test the preview tool

 ## Features:
 * Support for links [PragProg](https://pragprog.com)